riboseinc/digicert-cli/README.md

 #### Fetch an order's CSR

-If we need to retrieve the `CSR` for any specific order then we can use and it will return the content in the terminal.
+If we need to retrieve the `CSR` for any specific order then we can use the following interface and it will return the `CSR` content in the console.

 ```sh
 digicert csr fetch --order_id 123456